nextauthjs/next-auth/README-CLIENT.md

 ## Methods

-It provides the following methods, all of which return a promise:
+It provides the following methods, all of which return a promise.

 ### NextAuthClient.init({ req, force })

-Isometric (runs client and server side).
+Isometric (can be used in server side rendering when passed optional `req` object).

 Return the current session.

 When using Server Side Rendering and passed `req` object from **getInitialProps({req})** it will read the data from it.